willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Please ensure you have driver 15.68.9210.47 or later in use (**device manager->Bluetooth->Marvell AVASTAR Bluetooth Radio Adapter->Properties->Driver**)

-### Mixed Reality Portal is working, but motion controllers are tracking poorly (controllers keep flying away, shaking, etc.)
+### The Mixed Reality Portal is working, but my motion controllers are tracking poorly (controllers keep flying away, shaking, etc.)

 1. Some lighting conditions can affect tracking.
 Make sure that you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (for example, strings of lights like a christmas tree).
 2. Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices).
 These symptoms are generally caused by failures to communicate between the controller and the host PC, and indicate poor Bluetooth link quality.

-### Mixed Reality Portal is working, but motion controllers do not appear
+### The Mixed Reality Portal is working, but my motion controllers do not appear

 Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
 These symptoms are generally caused by poor Bluetooth link quality.